Electoral Backgrounder - polling place and other offences

 Definitions

-The Act, when describing offences uses different terms in different sections.
+When describing offences, the Electoral and Referendum Act uses different terms in different sections.
 In this Backgrounder definitions for these various terms are:

 1. A 'polling booth' is the location provided at a 'polling place' where voting screens are available at which voters mark their ballot papers.